Karlelisa/Node.js-MySQL/README.md

 * Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).

 * Then create a Node application called bamazonCustomer.js.
 Running this application will first display all of the items available for sale.
-Include the ids, names, and prices of products for sale.

 * The app should then prompt users with two messages: